havecookie/haveacookie/README.md

 # Wishlist / Bugs to Fix
 Help, Suggestions, and Pull Requests are much appreciated!
-- [ ] Purchasing awards via DM doesn't display the purchase altert in the channel specified in "prizePurchaseAlertChannel".
-- [ ] Replace user.json database with a remote database → at the moment, if you deploy the bot on a platform like Railway (with code hosted on GitHub), you'll lose all the user data when you redeploy the bot.
+- [x] Replace user.json database with a remote database → at the moment, if you deploy the bot on a platform like Railway (with code hosted on GitHub), you'll lose all the user data when you redeploy the bot.
 - [ ] Create a starter for [Railway](www.railway.app/) with the token and channel ID as variables you can fill out prior to deploying → this would require the remote database issue to be resolved.
 Railway supports PostgreSQL, MySQL, Redis, and MongoDB.
+- [ ] Purchasing awards via DM doesn't display the purchase alert in the channel specified in "prizePurchaseAlertChannel".
 - [ ] Create a version for [Matrix](https://matrix.org/).

 # Support